 From Southwest to 7 mile, the hood is driving Detroit’s cultural renaissance while carrying the heavy burdens of community disinvestment, trauma, and violence.
 How can we center and uplift neighborhood-rooted artists in Detroit and redistribute the resources needed for these communities to thrive?
-Hear from Asia Hamilton of Norwest Gallery, Bryce Detroit of New Center, and Tyree Guyton of the Heidelberg Project as they discuss how they’re proudly creating from the hoods of our city while resisting gentrification and erasure with creativity, innovation, and community care.
+Hear from Asia Hamilton of Norwest Gallery, Bryce Detroit of Detroit Recordings, and Tyree Guyton of the Heidelberg Project as they discuss how they’re proudly creating from the hoods of our city while resisting gentrification and erasure with creativity, innovation, and community care.
 The conversation will be moderated by artist Scheherazade Washington Parrish.

 Asia Hamilton (she/her)